-Revolutionary Road is based on the 1961 novel by the late Richard Yates, who never met much success during his own life.
+Revolutionary Road is based on the 1961 novel by the late Richard Yates, who never saw much success in his own life.
 I haven't read the book, but the movie seems faithful to Yates's voice, or at least to his literary dialogue.
 His cries against the oppressiveness of conformity ring loud and clear.
-But whether it's the adaptation, the direction, or the actors' personalities, any of Yates's themes about the challenges of staying vibrant and alive in the face of stultifying comfort are negated by the shallowness of his two main characters: Frank comes across as a well-meaning dope, and April simply appears to be mentally ill.
+But whether it's the adaptation, the direction, or the actors' personalities, any of Yates's themes about the challenges of staying vibrant and alive in the face of stultifying comfort are negated by the shallowness of his two main characters: Frank comes across as a well-meaning dope, and April appears to be mentally ill.

 Similarly, director Sam Mendes – Winslet's husband – made it much too big, much too fast, winning an Oscar for his debut film American Beauty.
 As with his cast, there is an "emperor's new clothes" sense about his work – that his actual output doesn't deserve all the acclaim.

 There are a lot of problems with Revolutionary Road, including supporting actor Michael Shannon as neighbor Kathy Bates's insane son, whose presence as The Guy Who Speaks All the Dark Truths the Other Characters Are Unwilling to Admit comes across as a plot contrivance, and his performance is hammy to boot.
-There are some good things, too: Mendes' pedigree allows him to work with the best craftspeople, and there is beautiful cinematography from the brilliant Roger Deakins, a good score from Thomas Newman, and rich, realistic production design by Kristi Zea.
+There are some good things, too: Mendes's pedigree allows him to work with the best craftspeople, so there is beautiful cinematography from the brilliant Roger Deakins, a good score from Thomas Newman, and rich, realistic production design by Kristi Zea.

 But the strident "Acting with a capital A" from Winslet and DiCaprio doesn't measure up to the talent behind the camera, and for a film that relies so entirely on the performances of its two leads, that's unforgivable.
 And they still don't have any chemistry (though that may be the point of the movie).
-DiCaprio certainly creates more sparks with the quirky-looking Zoe Kazan, in a small role as a secretary he has a fling with.
+DiCaprio creates more sparks with the quirky-looking Zoe Kazan, in a small role as a secretary he has a fling with.
 Zoe Kazan comes from Hollywood royalty, but she is still an experienced Broadway actress with a BA in theater from Yale.
 Here's to more screen roles for Zoe Kazan.